Directed by Robert Wise

-To be bluntly honest, STAR TREK: THE MOTION PICTURE is a two-hour finale to the TOS series that we never got on TV.
+To be bluntly honest, STAR TREK: THE MOTION PICTURE is the two-hour series finale to TOS that we never got on TV.
 But I like it a lot.
 In fact, I love it.
 But I wouldn’t recommend it to anybody except long-term Star Trek fans.
 It is a ponderous movie that needs to have a knowledge of Star Trek history and a reverence for the time honored characters in order to enjoy it.
 And you’re not going to be able to do that unless you know the characters as well or as better as you know your beloved relatives.
 If you have any.

 When I talk about STAR TREK: THE MOTION PICTURE I tend to talk about moments like when Kirk has to tell Starfleet Command he’s lost two crewmen in a transporter malfunction.
 Or when Kirk and Scotty share a laugh during the infamous fly-by scene.
 Or when a crewman slips between a pair of closing doors on his way to do whatever.
 Or when Dr. McCoy refuses to beam up.
 Or when after The Enterprise has successfully achieved warp drive Kirk give Chekov a secret wink.
 Or how amazing Nichelle Nichols looks even that terrible costume.
-When Dr. McCoy in a crucial moment refers to an Enterprise security officer by his name.
+When Dr. McCoy in a crucial moment refers to an Enterprise security officer by name and not his rank.

 Bottom line: I like STAR TREK: THE MOTION PICTURE.
 It’s in my Home Movie Library and I watch it regularly.
 It gave me exactly what I wanted at the time I saw it.
 Which is to see all these characters I love back again in a brand new adventure in the medium in which I first saw them.